On the Effects of Measurement Uncertainty in Optimal Control of Contact Interactions: Introduction

 In this paper, we use recent results in risk-sensitive control \cite{iLEG} and extend them to incorporate measurement uncertainty.
 We will then show how different types of noise can significantly change the optimal controls.
 In our approach, as in \cite{iLEG}, we sequentially approximate the nonlinear problem and design risk-sensitive controllers.
 However, in order to include measurement uncertainty effects, instead of using a growing state composed of the entire history of states, we \emph{use an enlarged dynamical system composed of the control and estimation problems} \cite{paper_baras,paper_whittle}, where the number of states only doubles.
 We reduce the amount of information for constructing the optimal control to statistics that can be captured in the state estimate (i.e. expectation and variance).
 But by doing this, we gain increased flexibility at designing the objective function and are able to simultaneously capture process and measurement noise to compare their effects.

 The most important contributions of this work are as follows: \begin{itemize} \item We propose a theoretical contribution, where we extend recent work on risk-sensitive control to the measurement noise case by incorporating a state observer.
-This makes the optimal control explicitly dependent on statistical properties of process and measurement uncertainty. \item By applying our theoretical formulation in a contact interaction experiment, we show that our approach can find optimal impedance behaviors for contact interaction.
-This suggests that contact interaction tasks could be better formulated as optimal control problems with measurement uncertainty. \end{itemize}
+This makes the optimal control explicitly dependent on statistical properties of process and measurement uncertainty. \item By applying our algorithm in a contact interaction experiment of a 2D manipulator with an uncertain wall, we show that our approach produces optimal impedance behaviors for contact interaction, that differ from the usual stiff behaviors in that compliance is encouraged under measurement noise. \end{itemize}

 In the following, we present the problem formulation and background material.
 Then, we show the algorithm derivation and illustrate its performance in two simple robotic tasks: a viapoint and a contact interaction task.